Learn how to inspire God’s people toward their global destiny and be transformed into a more fruitful and effective missions advocate!

 What is a University of the Nations Extension Studies Course?

-Short Principle-based Video Lessons:
+A Sample of the Short Principle-based Video Lessons:

-Testimonials from SOMA Graduates:
+Testimonials from SOMA Alumni:

 “I found GlobalCAST Resources (GCR) mobilization resources an enormous help as I tried to teach other YWAM staff about mobilization.
 The GCR material is flexible, and simple to use, but profound in the principles it explains.
 Excellent to help Great Commission workers or even ordinary Christians catch a passion for World Evangelization and the ‘why’ behind mobilization.
 The GCR materials are also a transferrable resource to help others raise up mobilizers.
 I found the discussion questions useful to help learners internalize the principles.
 The best mobilization resource since ‘The Mobilizers Handbook.'”